ValtteriAho/Hassio_Parmair/README.md

 - **IP Address**: The IP address of your Parmair device
 - **Port**: The Modbus TCP port (typically 502)
 - **Slave ID**: The Modbus slave ID of your device (typically 1)

+The hardware model (MAC80/MAC150) is automatically detected by reading the VENT_MACHINE register.

 ## Entities Created